Home / Destinations / Singapore / The Perfect 5 Day Singapore Itinerary

 Start with a morning of culture at the National Gallery Singapore.
 Close to the banks of the Singapore River, the National Gallery is right at the heart of Singapore’s historic civic quarter.

-Mixing contemporary and traditional art, The National Gallery’s vast permanent collection and rotating exhibitions showcases an illuminating array of artwork and artists from Singapore and across South East Asia.
+Mixing contemporary and traditional art, The National Gallery’s vast permanent collection and rotating exhibitions showcases an illuminating range of artwork and artists from Singapore and across South East Asia.

 Housed inside the former City Hall and Supreme Court buildings, The National Gallery building is also a reminder of Singapore’s colonial past.